Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 {{% expandlarge id="add-infopage" header="Add Info Page" %}}

-For forms were a lot of information is given or collected, the user experience will improve if the application is divided in several pages.
+For forms where a lot of information is given or collected, the user experience will improve if the application is divided in several pages.

 Let's take a closer look at how you can create a new page in the application that is